Photochemically-induced acousto-optics in gases: Introduction

 In this article, we present a comprehensive description of the physics and chemistry of acousto-optics elements in gases generated by the absorption of a modulated UV ``imprint'' beam (cf. Fig. \ref{fig:setup}).
 Reviewing the large body of work on the cycle of ozone in the atmosphere allowed us to identify the main chemical reactions initiated by the products of the photodissociation of ozone by UV light.
 We calculate the reaction enthalpies and solve the reaction rates equations coupled with the saturated absorption of the UV light; deriving the fraction of energy available as heat for each reaction based on the relevant time-scales gives the heating rate of the gas.
 We then solve the linear fluid equations using the gas heating as initial conditions; we find that the isochoric heating of the gas by the chemical reactions leads to a mixed acoustic/entropy wave in the gas, where the density and temperature modulations oscillate out of phase.
 The density---thus refractive index---modulation from the wave turns the gas into a transient optical grating; the index modulation is non-sinusoidal along the modulation direction $x$ and non-uniform along the longitudinal direction $z$ due to the saturated absorption of the UV light by ozone depletion.
-We calculate the diffraction efficiency of this gas grating and, consistent with Ref. \cite{MichineCP20}, we find that using a mixed oxygen/ozone gas with a few percent ozone fraction and a $<$100 mJ UV imprint beam over 1 cm$^2$ transverse area can generate a Bragg grating that can in principle diffract a kJ-class laser beam with nearly 100\% efficiency over less than 1 cm.
-We show that the diffraction is expected to drop after reaching its maximum if one keeps increasing the ozone fraction or UV fluence, due to the well-known oscillatory behavior of the diffraction efficiency in transmission gratings \cite{YarivBook}.
-We also show that replacing oxygen by carbon dioxide as the buffer gas is expected to increase the performance of the system by almost a factor 10 (in terms of length of the gas or fraction of ozone), due to more favorable chemical reactions between the ozone photodissociation products and CO$_2$.
+We calculate the diffraction efficiency of this gas grating and, consistent with Ref. \cite{MichineCP20}, we find that using a mixed oxygen/ozone gas with a few percent ozone fraction and a $<$100 mJ UV imprint beam over 1 cm$^2$ transverse area can generate a Bragg grating that can in principle diffract a kJ-class laser beam with nearly 100\% efficiency over less than 1 cm. {Our theoretical diffraction model is validated against 3D paraxial wave propagation simulations.} We also show that replacing oxygen by carbon dioxide as the buffer gas is expected to increase the performance of the system by almost a factor 10 (in terms of length of the gas or fraction of ozone), due to more favorable chemical reactions between the ozone photodissociation products and CO$_2$.

 The rest of the article is organized as follows: in Sect. \ref{sec:DT}, we describe the saturated absorption of the UV light by ozone, and the subsequent chemical reactions leading to localized and isochoric gas heating.
 Section \ref{sec:acoustic} describes the dynamics of the acoustic and entropy waves initiated by the gas heating, and the resulting formation of a spatially modulated refractive index in the gas (i.e., an optical grating).
 Section \ref{sec:diffract} discusses the diffraction efficiency of a laser beam incident onto the grating at the Bragg angle.
 Finally, Sect. \ref{sec:discuss} describes how the scheme can potentially be optimized by using a different buffer gas, e.g., by using CO$_2$ instead of O$_2$.